Microsoft/azure-docs.nl-nl/articles/virtual-machines/linux/convert-disk-storage.md

 #Required only if converting from Standard to Premium
 size='Standard_DS2_v2'

-#Choose between Standard_LRS and Premium_LRS based on your scenario
+#Choose between Standard_LRS, StandardSSD_LRS and Premium_LRS based on your scenario
 sku='Premium_LRS'

 #Deallocate the VM before changing the size of the VM